 So I popped open the bottle and tossed a pill to Bo.
 She gobbled it up.

-One morning, Keith, a regular customer walked in and greeted me and Bo.
+A short time later, Keith, a regular customer walked in and greeted me and Bo.
 Then he exclaimed, “Wendi, what have you done to Bo?
 She’s looking great!
 I’ll have what she’s having!”

 Bo had hopped up and trotted to Keith, tail wagging furiously.
 She hadn’t done anything like that for months!
-Not only that, she continued on with Keith, escorting him through the store like she used to always do.
-At first I was dumbfounded, thinking it was a miracle of some sort.
-Then I looked at the gray bottle and remembered the stranger.
-I also quickly remembered what I had done with his business card.
-He went on to explain that it worked to increase mobility, strength, and nutritional efficiency for aging dogs, but that it also works as a preventive supplement for younger dogs, “In fact, I really recommend it be given to younger dogs to prevent the joint damage and nutritional deficiencies that are so common with aging.”
+Not only that, she continued on with Keith, escorting him through the store like a happy puppy.

+His name was Kevin, and yes, he remembered Bo.
+He was glad to hear that the pills worked, but wasn’t surprised.
+He knew they'd work.
+He went on to explain that it worked to increase mobility and decrease joint pain for aging dogs, but that it also works as a preventive supplement for younger dogs, “In fact, I really recommend it be given to younger dogs to prevent the joint damage that begins when they’re young.”